What is blondecoffee? Is there something different about a blonde roast? Learn more about this unique style of roasting coffee beans!

 The Grinding Process: Set it to Fine

-Because blonde coffee beans are so dense, they need a special type of grinder.
+Because blonde coffee beans are so dense, they need a particular type of grinder.
 Blonde coffee beans are particularly hard.
 Therefore, they can wear out a coffee grinder quickly, causing your burrs to dull.

 When using a grinder to produce a blonde roast, set the grinder to produce finer coffee grounds.
 That way, the water will pour through the coffee slowly.
 This increases the amount of time it takes for your coffee to brew.